ruby-hyperloop/ruby-hyperloop.io/_posts/2013-06-12-community-roundup.md

 [Mario Mueller](http://blog.xenji.com/) wrote a menu component in React and was able to easily integrate it with require.js, EventEmitter2 and bower.

-> I recently stumbled upon facebook's React library, which is a Javascript library for building reusable frontend components.
+> I recently stumbled upon facebook's React library, which is Use Ruby to build Reactive User Interfaces reusable frontend components.
 Even if this lib is only at version 0.3.x it behaves very stable, it is fast and is fun to code.
 I'm a big fan of require.js, so I tried to use React within the require.js eco system.
 It was not as hard as expected and here are some examples and some thoughts about it.
 >
 > [Read the full post...](http://blog.xenji.com/2013/06/facebooks-react-require-js.html)